ovh/venom/README.md

 ## TestCase Context

-TestCase Context allows you to inject datas in all Steps
+TestCase Context allows you to inject datas in all Steps.

+Define a context is optional, but can be usefull to keep data between teststeps on a testcase.

 ### Write your TestCase Context